xray-forge/xray-16-types/docs/plugins/macros.md

 ﻿# macros Plugin

-`xray16/plugins/macros` folds compile-time helpers from `xray16/macros`.
+Use `xray16/plugins/macros` to fold compile-time helpers from `xray16/macros`.

 The helper module has a real Node/Jest runtime, so source code can import it normally.
 During a game build, this plugin removes the import and replaces supported helper usage with Lua-friendly output.